George Garmo: Mission In USA

-Patriarch Mar Paul II Cheikho appointed Garmo as pastor of Mother of God Parish in Southfield, Michigan.
+Patriarch Mar Paul II Cheikho appointed Garmo as pastor of Mother of God Chaldean Catholic Church in Southfield, Michigan, a suburb of Detroit.

 In 1964, while serving as pastor of Mother of God Church, Garmo began fundraising drives, with the help of the Parishioners and Parish council he was able to purchase a 9 acre plot of land in Southfield on Telegraph Road.
 After the completion of the church, he continued fundraising with the members of the Chaldean Iraqi American Association of Michigan (CIAAM) to raise funds to transfer ownership of 3 acre of the church's 9 acre property to the CIAAM to build a Chaldean social club, which would become Southfield Manor.
-Mother of God Cathedral still stands on this property today.
 In 1964, Garmo was transferred back to Baghdad to serve for two years before he returned to Southfield.
-On 27 September 1966, Garmo was again appointed Pastor of Mother of God Church and Jacob Yasso Associate Pastor.
+On 27 September 1966, he was reappointed Pastor of Mother of God Church and Jacob Yasso was appointed Associate Pastor.